Culp, Inc. (NYSE:CULP) Expected to Post Earnings of $0.08 Per Share

-Wall Street analysts forecast that Culp, Inc. (NYSE:CULP) will report $0.08 earnings per share (EPS) for the current quarter, according to Zacks.
-Two analysts have made estimates for Culp’s earnings.
-Culp reported earnings per share of ($0.44) in the same quarter last year, which would suggest a positive year over year growth rate of 118.2%.
-The firm is expected to report its next quarterly earnings results on Wednesday, July 7th.
+Brokerages predict that Culp, Inc. (NYSE:CULP) will post $0.08 earnings per share (EPS) for the current quarter, according to Zacks Investment Research.
+Two analysts have issued estimates for Culp’s earnings.
+Culp reported earnings per share of ($0.44) during the same quarter last year, which would suggest a positive year-over-year growth rate of 118.2%.
+The business is scheduled to announce its next quarterly earnings results on Wednesday, July 7th.

-According to Zacks, analysts expect that Culp will report full-year earnings of $0.39 per share for the current year, with EPS estimates ranging from $0.22 to $0.55.
-For the next financial year, analysts expect that the business will post earnings of $0.67 per share, with EPS estimates ranging from $0.65 to $0.68.
-Zacks Investment Research’s EPS calculations are an average based on a survey of sell-side analysts that cover Culp.
+On average, analysts expect that Culp will report full-year earnings of $0.39 per share for the current financial year, with EPS estimates ranging from $0.22 to $0.55.
+For the next year, analysts expect that the business will report earnings of $0.67 per share, with EPS estimates ranging from $0.65 to $0.68.
+Zacks’ EPS averages are a mean average based on a survey of sell-side research firms that follow Culp.

-Separately, Zacks Investment Research cut Culp from a “buy” rating to a “hold” rating in a report on Tuesday, March 9th.
+Separately, Zacks Investment Research lowered shares of Culp from a “buy” rating to a “hold” rating in a research report on Tuesday, March 9th.

-Several hedge funds have recently modified their holdings of the business.
-Millennium Management LLC lifted its holdings in shares of Culp by 199.4% in the 1st quarter.
-Millennium Management LLC now owns 83,452 shares of the textile maker’s stock worth $1,284,000 after buying an additional 55,579 shares during the period.
-Punch & Associates Investment Management Inc. raised its position in shares of Culp by 32.1% in the 1st quarter.
-Punch & Associates Investment Management Inc. now owns 382,000 shares of the textile maker’s stock worth $5,879,000 after acquiring an additional 92,867 shares in the last quarter.
-Ameriprise Financial Inc. raised its position in shares of Culp by 4.8% in the 1st quarter.
-Ameriprise Financial Inc. now owns 480,086 shares of the textile maker’s stock worth $7,389,000 after acquiring an additional 21,771 shares in the last quarter.
-Brown Advisory Inc. raised its position in shares of Culp by 0.8% in the 1st quarter.
-Brown Advisory Inc. now owns 549,719 shares of the textile maker’s stock worth $8,460,000 after acquiring an additional 4,517 shares in the last quarter.
-Finally, Bank of New York Mellon Corp raised its position in shares of Culp by 5.6% in the 1st quarter.
-Bank of New York Mellon Corp now owns 61,556 shares of the textile maker’s stock worth $947,000 after acquiring an additional 3,251 shares in the last quarter.
-Institutional investors and hedge funds own 72.32% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Renaissance Technologies LLC raised its position in shares of Culp by 2.4% in the fourth quarter.
+Renaissance Technologies LLC now owns 948,617 shares of the textile maker’s stock valued at $15,055,000 after purchasing an additional 21,900 shares during the period.
+Russell Investments Group Ltd. raised its position in shares of Culp by 5.1% in the first quarter.
+Russell Investments Group Ltd. now owns 558,753 shares of the textile maker’s stock valued at $8,597,000 after purchasing an additional 27,365 shares during the period.
+Brown Advisory Inc. raised its position in shares of Culp by 0.8% in the first quarter.
+Brown Advisory Inc. now owns 549,719 shares of the textile maker’s stock valued at $8,460,000 after purchasing an additional 4,517 shares during the period.
+Ameriprise Financial Inc. raised its position in shares of Culp by 4.8% in the first quarter.
+Ameriprise Financial Inc. now owns 480,086 shares of the textile maker’s stock valued at $7,389,000 after purchasing an additional 21,771 shares during the period.
+Finally, Punch & Associates Investment Management Inc. raised its position in shares of Culp by 32.1% in the first quarter.
+Punch & Associates Investment Management Inc. now owns 382,000 shares of the textile maker’s stock valued at $5,879,000 after purchasing an additional 92,867 shares during the period.
+72.32% of the stock is currently owned by institutional investors.

 Culp, Inc manufactures, sources, markets, and sells mattress fabrics, sewn covers, and cut and sewn kits for use in mattresses, foundations, and other bedding products in North America, the Far East, Asia, and internationally.
 It operates in two segments, Mattress Fabrics and Upholstery Fabrics.
 The Mattress Fabrics segment offers woven jacquard, knitted, and converted fabrics for use in the production of bedding products, including mattresses, box springs, foundations, and top of bed components.